Gen Z healthcare in 2025: Expectations & trends

 Interestingly, for Gen Z’s approach to healthcare, personalization goes beyond just medical stuff.
 They show a preference for providers who share similar identities.
 Studies found that women, BIPOC, and gender-diverse Gen Z respondents are more likely to prioritize seeing a healthcare provider that shares a similar identity.

-For Zoomers, health and wellness are integral parts of your everyday life, rather than a temporary goal or a quick fix.
+For Zoomers, health and wellness are integral to everyday life, rather than a temporary goal or quick fix.
 But how do they make it a lifestyle?
-Here are 3 approaches and approaches to take a look at:
+Here are 3 approaches to take a look at:

 1. Prevention